 CARING FOR YOUR JEWELLERY

-Store each piece individually: to prevent tangles and reduce scratching.
+Store each piece individually in a pouch or a travel case: to prevent tangles and reduce scratching.

 Keep your jewellery somewhere dry: damp or hot conditions can tarnish metals and damage certain stones over time.

 Last thing on and first thing off: avoid contact with nail polish remover, perfume or hairspray, which can cause tarnishing and damage certain stones.

 Take off when swimming or cleaning: harsh chemicals may damage your pieces.

 Clean your jewellery regularly with designated products and do follow maker’s instructions!

 YOUR GOLD & PLATINUM